Fort Adams |

 A log cabin trading post reconstructed at Historic Murphy's Village (renamed "The Landing" and under new ownership in 2002).

-A trading post located at "Little Rapids", established by Jean Baptiste Faribault, father to David and Alexander.
+An American Fur Co. trading post located at the "Little Rapids" of the Minnesota (St. Peter's) River, established and operated by Jean Baptiste Faribault, father to David and Alexander.
+Marker on Chaska Blvd. just west of town.
+Marker denotes 1824 date.

 Cannon River Posts